Abdominoplasty Surgery with Dr Craig Rubinstein Plastic Surgeon

 The use of Vitamin E

-Vitamin E can improve the appearance of scars, as well as keep it from drying out.
-For better results, it is best to use pure vitamin E and apply it once or twice a day gently.
-You don’t need any fancy cream or oil as it is actually the massage movement itself that assists in the healing.
-If there is any sort of uncomfortable sensation on the skin at any time please let Dr Craig know.
+Vitamin E can improve the appearance of scars, as well as keep them from drying out.
+Pure vitamin E cream will give optimal results and should be applied gently once or twice a day.
+You don’t need any other fancy cream or oil.
+It is the massaging movement itself that assists with healing.

 The use of Lasers to minimise Scars and reduce redness faster